hydrodynamicstability/statquotes/README.md

   - *Escape from Model Land:  How Mathematical Models Can Lead Us Astray and What We Can Do About It* (Basic Books).

+- "In asking for very strong evidence I would, however, repeat emphatically that this does not imply crossing every 't', and swords with every critic, before we act.
+All scientific work is incomplete -- whether it be observational or experimental.
+All scientific work is liable to be upset or modified by advancing knowledge.
+That does not confer upon us a freedom to ignore the knowledge we already have, or to postpone the action that it appears to demand at a given time."

+  - Sir Austin Bradford Hill (1965)

+  - The environment and disease:  association or causation?  *Proceedings of the Royal Society of Medicine*, 58 (5):  295-300.

 ## Statistical consulting

 - "A simple and almost ludicrous definition of the error of the third kind is *the error committed by giving the right answer to the wrong problem*.
 In defining it this way we are allowing the statistician the benefit of the doubt by rejecting the possibility that he would give the wrong answer to the wrong question."